dimdimuzun/Terraform_AWS/Task1/Readme.md

 # Task description:

-You should develop a Terraform code that implements predefined variables used to deploy infrastructure on AWS. <br>
+You should develop a Terraform code in **main.tf** that implements predefined variables used to deploy infrastructure on AWS. <br>
 Your task is to review the variables and their descriptions, and deploy designed infrastructure using additional needed resources, <br>
 such as **aws_internet_gateway**, **aws_route_table**, **aws_route_table_association** and **aws_security_group**. <br>